19hours/sg-statutes/Acts/Bankruptcy Act.md

 (b) he conceals any debt due to or from him or conceals any property the value of which is not less than $500 and possession of which he is required to deliver up to the Official Assignee;

-(c) in the 12 months before the presentation of the bankruptcy petition by or against him, or in the initial period, he did anything which would have been an offence under paragraph (b) if the bankruptcy order against him had been made immediately before he did it;
+(c) in the 12 months before the making of the bankruptcy application by or against him, or in the initial period, he did anything which would have been an offence under paragraph (b) if the bankruptcy order against him had been made immediately before he did it;

 (d) he removes, or in the initial period removed, any property the value of which is or was not less than $500 and possession of which he is or would have been required to deliver up to the Official Assignee; or

 (e) he without reasonable excuse fails, on being required to do so by the Official Assignee or the court —

-(i) to account for the loss of any substantial part of his property incurred in the 12 months before the presentation of the bankruptcy petition by or against him or in the initial period; or
+(i) to account for the loss of any substantial part of his property incurred in the 12 months before the making of the bankruptcy application by or against him or in the initial period; or

 (ii) to give a satisfactory explanation of the manner in which such a loss was incurred.